iamharvey/go_notes/escape_analysis.md

 When we create The Flash (see `createTheFlash()`), we first create a hero struct `h` and return its reference (i.e. the address) to the main function.
 In this case, `h` is 'shared' with the main function.
-Thus, the compiler considers 'that sharing' can potentially hurt the program integrity and moves `h` to the heap.
-If we run with gc flags, we can see some information about variable escapes to
+Thus, the compiler considers 'that sharing' can potentially hurt the program integrity and moves `h` to heap.
+If we run with gc flags `-gcflags "-m -m"`, we can see some information about variable escapes to
 heap:

 ```